rahul-118/rahul-118/README.md

 - 👀 I’m interested in Coding and learning new technologies.
 - 🌱 I’m learning SQL,Python,Excel and Big Data.
 - 💞️ I’m Currently working at Cognizant.
-- 💻 I work using SAP.
-Have knowledge in SAP Retail and SAP ABAP
+- 💻 I pursueing more skills to improve myself in building a Data Science Career

 <!---